josefdolezal/MapyKit/README.md

 ## Usage

-Once you have downloaded project source all you have to do is to insert the map view into view hierarchy.
+Once you have downloaded project source, all you have to do is to insert the map view into view hierarchy.
 The Mapy.cz maps are rendered using `MapyView`, subclass of `MKMapView`:

 ```swift
 let mapView = MapyView()